clidey/whodb/docs/docs.md

 ## Features

+- **Conversate With Your Data:** No more wasting time crafting complex SQL queries - ask away!
 - **Login Profiles & Authentication**: Securely log in to your database.
 - **Database Selection**: Choose your database type, username, password, and specific database.
 - **Side Bar Navigation**: Access different sections like Login Profile, Table Schema, Tables, Graph Visualization, and Scratchpad.